samjulien/samjulien-com/README.md

 # SamJulien.com

 Hi, I'm Sam.
-This is the repo [my personal website](http://www.samjulien.com).
+This is the repo for [my personal website](http://www.samjulien.com).

 This site was built using the [egghead MDX Starter](https://github.com/eggheadio/gatsby-starter-egghead-blog) for [Gatsby](https://www.gatsbyjs.org/).
 I'm also using [ConvertKit](https://convertkit.com/) for my email list.